The 11th e-Learning Excellence Awards at ECEL 2025

 E-Learning and blended learning are now well integrated into teaching and training.
 This method of education is being used from preschool through to postgraduate study, not to mention in business and industry.

 However, examples of high performing e-Learning applications are hard to find.
 For this reason, in 2015, ACPIL established the e-Learning Excellence Awards to showcase innovative examples of e-Learning use.
 These examples are presented through case histories which can be written by academics, teachers, business professionals or students.
 Examples are welcome from universities or schools as well as the private and public sectors.
-The Awards are now in their ninth year and the finals will be run alongside the European Conference on e-Learning, which is on tour in Porto, Portugal on the 24-25 October 2024.
+The Awards are now in their eleventh year and the finals will be run alongside the European Conference on e-Learning, which is on tour in Lyngby, Denmark on the 23-24 October 2025.

 To enter the competition this year we ask you in the first instance to submit an abstract of 300 words describing your initiative.
 If your proposal is suitable you will be invited to submit a full case history of no more than 3000 words which will be considered as an entry to the competition.
 A panel of international adjudicators will evaluate the case histories.